College Football News Preview 2020: Previewing, predicting, and looking ahead to the LSU Tigers season with what you need to know.

 CFN in 60 Video: LSU Tigers Preview

-– Remember, this time last year, Joe Burrow wasn’t Joe Burrow.
+– Remember, Joe Burrow wasn’t Joe Burrow at this time last year.
 He was a good, promising veteran quarterback who might be a mid-round draft pick with a little bit of luck.
 No one could’ve seen that the greatest season ever by any college quarterback was coming.
 All he did was hit 76% of his throw for 5,671 yards with 60 touchdowns and six interceptions, and he ran for five scores, too.

 He won the Heisman, he won the SEC Championship, he won the Heisman, and he became the No. 1 overall draft pick ahead of Chase Young and Jeff Okudah – all-timer prospects for their respective positions.